Photo by Pavel Brodsky

 The campsites in Iceland are as diverse as their settings.

-Most campsites have a full range of services, including showers, bathrooms, electricity and nearby restaurants or shops.
+Most campsites have a full range of services, including showers, bathrooms, electricity, and nearby restaurants or shops.
 Many of them are simply a cordoned off-field or a stretch of beach with no amenities available.

 Before setting off on a trip, it is also important to check when the campsites you plan to attend are open.
-Naturally, they are only open during the summer months, but the specific dates vary.
+Naturally, they are only available during the summer months, but the specific dates vary.

-One of the most important changes here is to know, as of 2015, it is illegal to camp in tents, trailers, caravans, campervans, or anything of the like, outside of a designated campsite UNLESS there is written permission from the landowner.
+One of the most significant changes here is to know, as of 2015, it is illegal to camp in tents, trailers, caravans, campervans, or anything of the like, outside of a designated campsite UNLESS there is written permission from the landowner.

 At the end of 2017, the Chief of Police for Iceland’s South Coast also announced that “wild camping” in the region was no longer legal.

-Consequently, those who relieve themselves on land they are illegally inhabiting will be fined and made to clean up their own mess.
+Consequently, those who relieve themselves on land they are illegally inhabiting will be fined and made to clean up their mess.

-To reiterate, If you are in a campervan, caravan, tent trailer or something similar, including a 4X4 vehicle with a tent on the roof, you must retire each night to a campsite no matter where you are in the country.
+To reiterate, If you are in a campervan, caravan, tent trailer, or something similar, including a 4X4 vehicle with a tent on the roof, you must retire each night to a campsite no matter where you are in the country.

-Other locations where camping is forbidden, in alphabetical order, include Álafoss, Dimmuborgir, Dyrhólaey, Fjallabak, Hverfjall, Kirkjugolf, Mývatn and Jökulsárgljúfur.
+Other locations where camping is forbidden, in alphabetical order, include Alafoss, Dimmuborgir, Dyrholaey, Fjallabak, Hverfjall, Kirkjugolf, Myvatn and Jokulsargljufur.

-Many other locations quickly add to this list, so make sure to check the area regulations yourself as to where is and is not permissible for overnight camping stays.
+Many other locations quickly add to this list, so make sure to check the area regulations yourself as to where it is and is not permissible for overnight camping stays.

 Icelanders are very protective of their moss, and if you appreciate it as you should, you will quickly learn why.

-To be able to travel around this beautiful country with very few restrictions is a liberating and thrilling experience.
+Traveling around this beautiful country with very few restrictions is a liberating and thrilling experience.

 From the beautiful fjords and dramatic mountains to the stretches of twisted lava and fields of volcanic sand, a camping trip around Iceland will bring you wonder after wonder.

-Whether taking our self-drive packages for your convenience or going it alone, so long as you respect nature and take all necessary precautions, this trip promises to be the adventure of a lifetime.
+Whether taking our self-drive packages for your convenience or going at it alone, so long as you respect nature and take all necessary precautions, this trip promises to be the adventure of a lifetime.